LOADING ...

 the size of the ship. first.
 You're standing

-there shivering with fear, you grab one of these.
+there shivering fear, you grab one of these.
+This

 is a belaying pin.
-They used to these stuck in
+They used to have these in

 the holes all around the ..you probably didn't

-know what this is you probably had an idea, but
+know what this is for; you had an idea, but

-you were wrong.
-They to have these stuck in the
+you were wrong. used to have these stuck in the

-holes all the sides of the ship.
+all along the sides of the ship.
 Everywhere.

-You know what this is for unless you was that
+You wouldn't know this is for unless you was that

 guy night.

-I mean, you'd this out of the hole, run on over
+I mean, you'd grab out of the hole, run on over

-there, BAM BAM on them little feet! into the
+there, BAM BAM on little feet! back into the

 ocean would go a hurt, but not defeated,